davidgalvis95/crm-lead-validator-external-service/README.md

-Run this service locally using `./gradlew bootRun`
+Run this service locally using `./gradlew bootRun` in the root directory of the project.